Flashyyy69/4D-challenge/README.md

 # VIRO

-1. Mikä on Viron pinta-ala?
+1. a) Mikä on Viron pinta-ala?

-2. Kuinka monta asukasta Virossa on?
+b) Kuinka monta asukasta Virossa on?

-3. Mikä on Viron pääkaupunki?
+c) Mikä on Viron pääkaupunki?

-4. Mikä on Viron valuuttaa?
+d) Mikä on Viron valuuttaa?

 # Latvia

-Mikä on Latvian pinta-ala?
+2. a) Mikä on Latvian pinta-ala?

-Kuinka monta asukasta Latviassa on?
+b) Kuinka monta asukasta Latviassa on?

-Mikä on Latvian pääkaupunki?
+c) Mikä on Latvian pääkaupunki?

-Mikä on Latvian valuutta?
+d) Mikä on Latvian valuutta?

 # Liettua

-Mikä on Liettuan pinta-ala?
+3. a) Mikä on Liettuan pinta-ala?

-Kuinka monta asukasta Liettuassa on?
+b) Kuinka monta asukasta Liettuassa on?

-Mikä on Liettuan pääkaupunki?
+c) Mikä on Liettuan pääkaupunki?

-Mikä on Liettuan valuutta?
+d) Mikä on Liettuan valuutta?